Quest for CMB spectral distortions to probe the scalar-induced gravitational wave background interpretation of pulsar timing array data

-{\bf Motivation and data.} In this study, we explore the implications of the SIGWB interpretation of recent PTA data \cite{NANOGrav:2023gor,Reardon:2023gzh,EPTA:2023fyk,Xu:2023wog} on the anisotropies and SDs of the CMB.
-We use Planck data for CMB anisotropies, and, for SDs, we consider both COBE FIRAS constraints~\cite{Fixsen:1996nj} and what can be achieved from future spectrometers, like PIXIE~\cite{Kogut:2011xw} or the concept presented in the ESA Voyage 2050 program \cite{Chluba:2019nxa}.
-We use NANOGrav 15 publicly available data \cite{NANOGrav:2023gor} for the recent PTA measurement of SGWB \cite{NANOGrav:2023gor,Reardon:2023gzh,EPTA:2023fyk,Xu:2023wog}.
+{\bf Motivation and data.} In this study, we explore the implications of the SIGWB interpretation of recent PTA data~\cite{NANOGrav:2023gor,Reardon:2023gzh,EPTA:2023fyk,Xu:2023wog} on the anisotropies and SDs of the CMB.
+We use Planck data for CMB anisotropies, and, for SDs, we consider both COBE FIRAS constraints~\cite{Fixsen:1996nj} and what can be achieved from future spectrometers, like PIXIE~\cite{Kogut:2011xw}.
+We use NANOGrav 15 publicly available data~\cite{NANOGrav:2023gor} for the recent PTA measurement of SGWB~\cite{NANOGrav:2023gor,Reardon:2023gzh,EPTA:2023fyk,Xu:2023wog}.

-Whereas the complementarity between CMB SDs and PTA data was previously discussed~\cite{Byrnes:2018txb,Unal:2020mts,Schoneberg:2020nyg}, our work is the first one where the synergy between the recent PTA detection of a SGWB ~\cite{NANOGrav:2023gor,Reardon:2023gzh,EPTA:2023fyk,Xu:2023wog} and CMB SDs is studied quantitatively in a fully consistent Bayesian way by taking into account marginalization over foreground contamination and reionization effects.
+Whereas the complementarity between CMB SDs and PTA data was previously discussed~\cite{Byrnes:2018txb,Unal:2020mts,Schoneberg:2020nyg,Madge:2023cak}, our work is the first one where the synergy between the recent PTA detection of an SGWB~\cite{NANOGrav:2023gor,Reardon:2023gzh,EPTA:2023fyk,Xu:2023wog} and CMB SDs is studied quantitatively in a fully consistent Bayesian way by taking into account marginalization over foreground contamination and reionization effects.
 Our analysis also differs from previous approaches in technical details.

-Instead of relying on the commonly employed window function approximation for calculating $\mu$ and $y$-type SDs~\cite{Pajer:2012vz,Chluba:2013dna}, we rigorously compute them using the Green's function method proposed in~\cite{Chluba:2013vsa} and implemented in the extension of the \texttt{CLASS} code~\cite{Blas:2011rf} introduced in ~\cite{Lucca:2019rxf,Fu:2020wkq}.
+Instead of relying on the commonly employed window function approximation for calculating $\mu$ and $y$-type SDs~\cite{Pajer:2012vz,Chluba:2013dna}, we rigorously compute them using the Green's function method proposed in~\cite{Chluba:2013vsa} and implemented in the extension of the \texttt{CLASS} code~\cite{Blas:2011rf} introduced in~\cite{Lucca:2019rxf,Fu:2020wkq}.

-{\bf The analysis.} In our analysis, we adopt a straightforward yet widely used lognormal (LN) parameterization for a peak in the PPS~\cite{Pi:2020otn} which encapsulates its critical attributes, including amplitude, location, and width:
+{\bf The analysis.} In our analysis, we adopt a straightforward yet widely used lognormal (LN) parametrization for a peak in $\mathcal{P}(k)$~\cite{Pi:2020otn} which encapsulates its critical attributes, including amplitude, location, and width: